shanhangel/StormDataNOAA/stormdata.md

 # The Most Harmful Weather Event in US
 ---
-author: "Shan Huang"
-date: "Thursday, July 24, 2014"
-output: html_document
----
 ## 1. Synopsis
 In US, storm and other weather events cause a large loss for both population health and economy every year.In order to reduce the loss and damage from these disaster, it is important to find out which of them are the most harmful.
 History information including time and geography data for each weather event occurrence data were collected by U.S. National Oceanic and Atmospheric
 Administration's (NOAA) storm database.
 In this paper, the database was downloaded and analysed to answer two question:

 1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
 2. Across the United States, which types of events have the greatest economic consequences?

 ## 2. Getting the data
+Dataset is downloaded from coursera web page

 ```r